The Ultimate Guide To Companion Planting For Runner Beans

 Here are 5 images of companion planting for runner beans from pinterest.com:

-• Image 1: A bed of runner beans with nasturtiums growing nearby.
+- Image 1: A bed of runner beans with nasturtiums growing nearby.
 Nasturtiums are a good companion plant for runner beans because they deter pests and attract pollinators.
-Image of Companion planting for runner beans with nasturtiums

-• Image 2: A row of runner beans with marigolds planted between them.
+- Image 2: A row of runner beans with marigolds planted between them.
 Marigolds are another good companion plant for runner beans, as they help to repel nematodes, which can damage the roots of runner beans.
-Image of Companion planting for runner beans with marigolds

-• Image 3: A patch of runner beans with carrots growing nearby.
+- Image 3: A patch of runner beans with carrots growing nearby.
 Carrots are a good companion plant for runner beans because they help to improve the soil drainage.
-Image of Companion planting for runner beans with carrots

-• Image 4: A bed of runner beans with spinach growing at the edge.
+- Image 4: A bed of runner beans with spinach growing at the edge.
 Spinach is a good companion plant for runner beans because it helps to suppress weeds.
-Image of Companion planting for runner beans with spinach

-• Image 5: A row of runner beans with tomatoes planted nearby.
+- Image 5: A row of runner beans with tomatoes planted nearby.
 Tomatoes are a good companion plant for runner beans because they help to attract pollinators.
-Image of Companion planting for runner beans with tomatoes

 Post a Comment for "The Ultimate Guide To Companion Planting For Runner Beans"